Anusha-janardhan/rg-doc/source/Features.rst

      - <Create products in the service catalog from our standard catalog or bring your own service catalog portfolio> [optional]
    * - Use Project Storage
      - <Research Gateway will setup a shared S3 bucket (project storage) where the team members can store data.
 This shared storage will be mounted into all supported workspaces.
 Storage costs will be accounted for at the project level.
 Note: For now by default, it will create the project storage.
 Selecting "Use Project Storage" will pull in the S3 into your project catalog>
+   * - Add Tags
+     - <Create tags that will be attached to all provisioned product in this project> [optional]
    * - Cost Control
      - <Research Gateway can automatically create budget consumption alerts and take actions like pausing the project (at 12%) or stopping the project (at 18%).
 Check this box to enable these actions.>